marmelab/react-admin/docs/FilterList.md

 Sometimes, you may want to customize how filters are applied.
 For instance, by allowing users to select multiple items such as selecting multiple categories.
 The `<FilterListItem>` component accepts two props for this purpose:

-- `isSelected`: accept a function that receive the item value and the currently applied filters.
+- `isSelected`: accepts a function that receives the item value and the currently applied filters.
 It must return a boolean.
-- `toggleFilter`: accept a function that receive the item value and the currently applied filters.
-It is called when user toggle a filter and must return the new filters to apply.
+- `toggleFilter`: accepts a function that receives the item value and the currently applied filters.
+It is called when user toggles a filter and must return the new filters to apply.

 Here's how you can allow users to filter items having one of several categories: